ultravideo/uvgComm/README.md

 - [uvgRTP](https://github.com/ultravideo/uvgRTP) for media delivery
 - [Crypto++](https://cryptopp.com/) for delivery encryption (optional)

-Kvazzup uses CMake to build itself and missing dependencies with minimal effort from the developer, see [BUILDING.md](BUILDING.md) for build instructions.
+uvgComm uses CMake to build itself and missing dependencies with minimal effort from the developer, see [BUILDING.md](BUILDING.md) for build instructions.

 ## Setting up a SIP Server

-Kvazzup has been tested together with *Kamailio Open Source SIP Server*.
+uvgComm has been tested together with *Kamailio Open Source SIP Server*.
 Easy to follow instructions are hard to come by on the internet, so we provide our own [instructions](kamailio/README.md) for setting up Kamailio.

 ## Instructions

-You can find instructions on how to use Kvazzup [here](INSTRUCTIONS.md).
+You can find instructions on how to use uvgComm [here](INSTRUCTIONS.md).

 ## Papers

-If you are using Kvazzup in your research, please cite one of the following papers: <br>
+If you are using uvgComm in your research, please cite one of the following papers: <br>

 [Kvazzup: open software for HEVC video calls](https://researchportal.tuni.fi/en/publications/kvazzup-open-software-for-hevc-video-calls)